Categories

 *

-As a sixteen year old at the time, my love affair with music had been growing already and I had been pursuing more of my own listening habits for the last few years (having been for so long tempered by my family’s music collection).
+As a pre-internet sixteen year old at the time, my love affair with music had been growing already and I had been pursuing more of my own listening for the last few years.
 It still felt like I’d found something underground and valuable at the time and not many peers in my south Wales sixth form were R.E.M. fans.
-Pre-Internet, British guitar music had recently gone through shoegaze and tripped out on Madchester, but it was the American rock of Guns n Roses (by then tailing off) and the soon to be nascent Grunge scene that was the libidinalised under current in our area.
+British guitar music had recently gone through shoegaze and tripped out on Madchester, but it was the American rock of Guns n Roses (by then arguably tailing off) and the soon to be nascent Grunge scene that was the libidinalised under current in our area.

-When I first saw Radiohead being pushed – as their debut Pablo Honey was coming out in 1993 – it was on an end of shelf promo display in ‘Our Price‘ in Swansea.
+In fact, when I first saw Radiohead being pushed anywhere – as their debut Pablo Honey was coming out in 1993 – it was on an end of shelf promo display in ‘Our Price‘ in Swansea.
 Its write up comparing the Oxford five piece as ‘Britain’s answer to R.E.M.’
 For a long time, R.E.M. had been on the outside edges of the cultural agglomerator, but in a couple of short years they were already the touch-stone name of mainstreamed-indie success.

 *